Shop Renovations: The Dos and Don’ts

 But it’s important to remember; no trend lasts forever.
 Some can stick around for years, while others can fade away in one summer.
 If you’ve already made up your mind and want to implement a particular trend, there are 3 main things to consider:

 So, there you have it.
 Our top ‘dos’ and ‘don’ts’ for shop renovations.
-If you’d like to speak to someone about a shop renovation, please contact the friendly team at LKD Fitouts.
+If you’d like to speak to someone about a shop fitout or renovation, please contact the friendly team at LKD Fitouts.
 We’d be delighted to arrange a free consultation.